 I am currently the Artist in Residence at the Imperial College Department of Physics, with the Centre for Doctoral Training in Theoretical and Simulation of Materials 2016-2017 following on from my residency funded by the Leverhulme Trust 2013 – 2015.
 My aim is to develop new work during this rare and exciting opportunity.
+This has been extended to Sept 2018.

 Recent work has been examining and developing the importance and value of performance and time, that has often been hidden in my past work.
 This has led me to alter the way I approach making and how work may manifest, looking at new ways to engage in my desire and need to find poignancy and the potent.